ubaldot/defrecs/README.md

 1. cmake and/or function pointers to deal with cross-platform.
 2. HAL and OS Error handling.
-3. Doxygen
+3. Doxygen.
-4. Components vs functions
+4. Components vs "utils" functions.
-5. Generate interfaces from yaml
+5. Generate interfaces from yaml.
+6. Keep the components in a common top folder and link them from the Makefile of each example (how to deal with compile\_commands.json file then?)
+7. Investigate if you can use vanilla FreeRTOS to make it even more platform independent.